junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Placed on the Union Calendar, Calendar No. 546.
 - 2008-09-15 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-845.
 - 2008-09-15 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-845.
+- 2008-09-17 — Considered under suspension of the rules. (consideration: CR H8358-8363)
+- 2008-09-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5772.
+- 2008-09-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-17 — Mr. Murphy (CT) moved to suspend the rules and pass the bill, as amended.
+- 2008-09-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8358-8361)
+- 2008-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8358-8361)